Skip to main content

 What foods make good occasional treats?

 You should stick with about 45% greens, 45% pellets and proteins, and 10% treats.
 That means delivering a special snack only once a week or so.
-Lots of delicacies contain too much fat or salt to serve as staples but will allow your turtle an extra-delicious dinner.
+Lots of delicacies contain too much fat or salt to serve as staples but will allow your turtle an extra delicious dinner.
 (Think of it as a night out for your pet and pamper her accordingly.)

 Put together a calendar system, like a whiteboard, to track how often you put an extra into her meal.
 Alternatively, pick a “treat day” and stay consistent.
-This reptile enjoys hunting, so live fish and insects will keep her stimulated and full (this will make a mess, though).
+This reptile enjoys hunting, so live fish and insects will keep her stimulated and full (it will make a mess, though).
 As part of her food rotation, you should stick with:

 • Feeder fish like guppies and goldfish